-In this example, we have chosen to create a dossier.
+In this example, we chose to create a dossier.

-On the New Layout page, select the measures and attributes to include in the dossier.
+In the editor, select the measures and attributes to include in the dossier.

-Click the Save icon in the upper left of the page and specify a location to save the dossier.
+Click the Save icon in the upper left of the window and specify a location to save the dossier.

-To connect MicroStrategy Desktop with MicroStrategy Server, select Environments then Add New Environment Connection.
+To connect MicroStrategy Workstation with MicroStrategy Server, select Environments and then click Add New Environment Connection.

-If you can create new data, then follow steps 5 through 13 in Connect MicroStrategy Server with Vertica.
+Note If you want to create new data, then follow steps 4 through 12.

 To use datasets that were created in MicroStrategy Server, select Existing Dataset from the DATASETS pane and click Save to save this dossier to the server project.